prakritig05/OS_Kernel_Design/README.md

 1. **The OS Hopping Saga:**

 - Initially, we tried this project on **MacBook**, thinking we could get away with it.
-Spoiler alert: we couldn’t.
 Then we shifted to **Windows with WSL**, but that wasn’t smooth either.
 Finally, we went all-in and installed a **dual-boot Linux OS** on the Windows laptop.
 Just when we thought we were unstoppable, we managed to **crash the Linux OS within two hours**.
 It was chaotic, funny, and exhilarating at the same time.
 Picture a team of engineers crashing their car right after assembling it — yep, that was us with Linux!

 1. **The Infinite Loop of Broken Packages:**